gabrielgt/EvergineDocs/manual/basics/application/container.md

 ```

 #### Using Resolve() methods
-The Container has the following mehtods to obtains instances:
+The Container has the following methods to obtains instances:

 | Methods | Description |
 | --- | --- |